Blothorn/FTD/WeaponGuidance/STPG-quickstart.md

+OUT OF DATE!
+Use the sample configuration and documentation for now, I plan to update this eventually.

 Allegedly people find the myriad configuration options obscure and confusing.
 This covers the minimum setup required to get weapons working, with separate sections on advanced topics.
 I assume basic familiarity with lua syntax.

 # Basic configuration